Brian Dukes

 Although the federal antitrust law limits individuals from sharing specific detailed information, it is best to take additional precautions.

-If possible, break the due diligence into parts and impose deadlines for the buyer, compelling them to sign off after the completion of every stage.
+If possible, break the due diligence into parts and impose deadlines for the prospective buyer, compelling them to sign off after the completion of every stage.

 For example, you should defer from releasing competitive details about your business until the later stages of the negotiation.